CRMTechnologies/crmtdigital.com/content/excellence-hub/hybrid-skills-marketing-operations-leader.md

 cta = "Read more"
 cta_image = ""
 date = 2017-01-17T11:26:56Z
-description = "The rise of the marketing operations professional has come from the increased use of marketing technology and a need for automation expertise, opening a role for someone to master strategy, setup, organization, process and governance.
-We’ve put together a list of skills we think need to be mastered to become a successful marketing operations leader." embed_code = "<iframe src=\"//www.slideshare.net/slideshow/embed_code/key/krvXbfiST9luzM\" marginwidth=\"0\" marginheight=\"0\" scrolling=\"no\" style=\"border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;\" allowfullscreen=\"\" width=\"668\" height=\"3987\" frameborder=\"0\"> </iframe>" gated = false heading = ""
+description = "The rise of the marketing operations professional has come from the increased use of marketing technology and a need for automation expertise, opening a role for someone to master strategy, setup, organization, process and governance." embed_code = "<iframe src=\"//www.slideshare.net/slideshow/embed_code/key/krvXbfiST9luzM\" marginwidth=\"0\" marginheight=\"0\" scrolling=\"no\" style=\"border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;\" allowfullscreen=\"\" width=\"668\" height=\"3987\" frameborder=\"0\"> </iframe>" gated = false heading = ""